Volunteers join VBC from all round the world and most come for a week or two and make the volunteering trip part of a holiday.

 Embracing Khmer culture

-Enola was fully immersed in Khmer culture when she joined our staff retreat at the end of August – including karaoke and trying the traditional dress of indiginous Cambodians.
-Nearly the entire VBC team went away to Ratanakiri and Mondulkiri in Cambodia’s east, for a four-day team building exercise.
+Enola was fully immersed in Khmer culture when she joined our staff retreat at the end of August – including karaoke and a few incidents of motion sickness on the bus journey.
+Nearly the entire VBC team went away to Ratanakiri and Mondulkiri in Cambodia’s east, for a four-day team building exercise, which Enola was part of.

 Volunteers are the backbone of our organisation and they help in so many ways.
 Enola embraced our team and her Cambodian experience and in the process has made huge contributions to our organisation and our staff.